RedisLabs/redislabs-docs/content/kubernetes/reference/cluster-options.md

 - [`requests`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md#redisenterpriseclusterspec):

-  The minimum resources for a Redis node (similar to pod requests).
+  The minimum resources (in integers) for a Redis node  (similar to pod requests).

   For example: